stevavoliajvar/stop_cloudflare/instructions.md

 Are you sure?
 There are two ways to remove yourself.
 First option is just _*remove* it from the list_ and _create a pull request_.
 Second option is _wait 1 year_.
 Our system will revisit your website as a Tor user.

-If you're not blocking us, you will be removed automatically.
+If you're not blocking Tor users, you will be removed automatically.

-**If your website is using Cloudflare, there's a higher chance that we receive rejection webpage.
-Do not use cloudflare.**
+- If your website is using Cloudflare
+ - There's a higher chance that we receive rejection webpage from Cloudflare.
+Do not use cloudflare.

 </details>